azhulin/DNI/README.md

   - List of online client (admin/config/services/sigma/clients).
   - Moderation interface (admin/config/services/sigma/moderation).

+All interfaces are interactive.
+That is, any changes made by one client will be sent to all other clients immediately.

 Module provides Instagram widget, implemented as a CTools content type (located at Widgets -> Instagram).

 Widget has following settings:
   - Subscription ID;
-  - Image size (depending on image size, image with appropriate resolution will be used;
-    e.g thumbnail 150x150, low_resolution 306x306, standard_resolution 612x612);
+  - Image size.
+Depending on image size, image with appropriate resolution will be used, e.g thumbnail (150x150), low_resolution (306x306), standard_resolution (612x612);
   - Number of image columns;
   - Number of image rows;
   - Animation type (horizontal, vertical, random);